performant-software/faircopy/README.md

 Use this command on Windows to build the Windows installers:

 `yarn dist-win`

+You will need to enter the password (same as `CSC_PASSWORD` above) for the USB key multiple times during this process.

 The installers will be created in the `dist` folder.